tweag/python-monorepo-example/___-__-__-linear-sort.md

 In [all about reflection](https://www.tweag.io/posts/2017-12-21-reflection-tutorial.html) post we introduced `SortedList` data type.
 So, a sorting function f will have type `[a] -> SortedList a`.
-However, this doesn't actually guarantee that `f` is indeed a sorting function: it only says that `f l` is sorted, but not that it is a sort `l`.
+However, this doesn't actually guarantee that `f` is indeed a sorting function: it only says that `f l` is a sorted list, but not that it is actually a sort of `l`.
 For example `f _ = [1,2,3]` is a perfect solution on `Int`s, as result list is sorted, indeed.
-We need an additional guarantee that returned list is a permutation of the elements of incomming list.
-In this post we want to show a way how such a guarantee could be introduced in linear types framework.
+We need an additional guarantee that the returned list is a permutation of the elements of the incoming list.
+In this post we want to show a way how such a guarantee could be introduced using [linear types](https://www.tweag.io/posts/2017-03-13-linear-types.html).

-By looking at type of any parametrically polymorphic function we can derive properties that holds for this function due to parametricity.
-A property that function must work for any type that was passed to the function.
-One interesting example for us is function with type:
+By looking at the type of any polymorphic function we can derive properties that holds for this function due to parametricity: the fact that the function must work the same for any type that was passed to the function.
+One interesting example for us is functions with type:

 ```haskell
 [a] -> [a]
 ```

-Parametricity of this function entails  that the elements of the result of this function is a subset of the argument (up to the possible with duplications of the elements).
-And this property is guaranteed by the type of the function.
+Parametricity, for such a function, entails  that the elements of the result are a subset of the elements of the argument (up to possible duplications of elements).
+This property is guaranteed by the type of the function.
 Intuitively this happens because function can neither inspect values nor produce new one because their type is unknown to the function.
 This technique is usually called parametricity.
 However, it is sometimes referred to as « theorems for free » after Wadler's [paper](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.38.9875).

-I am not aware of a theory of parametricity with linear types, however, in practice, linear function offer stronger parametricity guaranteesIn our case function with the type `[a] ->. [a]` is necessarily a permutations.
-Intuitively this happens because function can neither forget nor duplicate any value in it's argument due to linearity.
+I am not aware of a theory of parametricity with linear types, however, in practice, linear function offer stronger parametricity guarantees.
+In our case, a function with the type `[a] ->. [a]` is necessarily a permutations.
+Intuitively this happens because the function can neither forget nor duplicate any value in its argument due to linearity.
 In order to get more guarantees we need to use more sophisticated tools, and we would need better support for dependent types or use Liquid Haskell.
-But parametricity is a lighterweight tool that you can leverage to get a lot of mileage.
+But parametricity is a lighter-weight tool that you can leverage to get a lot of mileage.

-With this knowledge we can actually implement sorting function.
+With this knowledge we can actually make a type of sorting function.
-This is literate haskell file and can be compiled by ghci with [linear-types](https://arxiv.org/abs/1710.09756) extension enabled.
+This is literate Haskell file and can be compiled by ghci with [linear-types](https://arxiv.org/abs/1710.09756) extension enabled.

 ```haskell